 You understand that if you profit in any way other than the Bounty, you may incur significant risk of liability.

 Profiting in other ways from conducting this Exploit may constitute securities or commodities manipulation or fraud and has been prosecuted in that fashion in the past.
-Engaging in fraudulent of manipulative conduct is not covered by the release of liability under this program.
+Engaging in fraudulent or manipulative conduct is not covered by the release of liability under this program.

 EXHIBIT F